 A student applies to the Health Information Management Program during spring semester of his/her sophomore year or at the time of transfer to the College.
-Admission to the department is based on a cumulative GPA of 2.7 on a 4.0 scale, grade of C (2.0) in all courses required by the major, and completion of the department's admission process, including a panel interview.
+Admission to the department is based on a cumulative GPA of 2.7 on a 4.0 scale, grade of C (2.0) in all courses required by the major, and completion of the department's admission process.

 The HIIM department reserves the right of retaining in the major only those students who satisfy requirements of scholarship, health and personal suitability for the profession.
 A student may appeal through the College academic grievance procedure.

 A student graduating with a major in Health Information Management from The College of St. Scholastica is well prepared to assume an entry-level position in this professional field.
 Specifically, program outcomes are designed to assure that graduates of the program will be prepared to demonstrate: